AutomCoding/wp-predikan/src/readme.txt

 You’ll find the feed under `/feed/predikan-podcast/`.
 Link the podcast feed using `[predikan-feed text="link text"]`.

 == Frequently asked questions ==
+= Where do I put the audio file? =
+Upload the file using the media library and add it to the episode description using the “Add Media” button.

 = How do I insert the table? =
 Put the text `[predikan]` (including square brackets) on any page and it will be replaced by the table upon publishing.